ema-r/-IoT-AP-2024-Sapienza-ESP32-Smart-Parking-Sensor/README.md

 On a single wakeup cycle, this ends up being the final energy consumption:
 INSERISCI INSERISCI INSERISCI

 #### Components overview
+The ESP32 code is split upon a number of developed libraries:
+- **Crypto** acts as a convenient wrapper around a number of functions offered by mbedtls, the cryptography library offered by default on the ESP32 SDK.
+It's mostly focused on handling signature handling and base64 encoding, with some helper functions to help create the context beforehand.
+The signature handling to handle LoRa-level authentication, and the base64 code to provide a way to send messages containing only a subset of characters.
+B64 messages also tend to be shorter than the plaintext they originated from, which, in a scenario where transmission is particularly costly, is pretty useful.
+- **Lora Communication** takes care of sending and receiving data via the LoRa protocol on the serial.
+Since the lower level communication relies entirely on LoRa, this is essential.
+- **Permstorage** provides an handy way to access the ESP32 NVS, to save data between resets.
+This was used to give the nonce a persistent backup state.
+- **Pspot**, confusingly named, provides functions to rapidly setup the device to for EXT1 wakeups from deep sleep.
+The code receives two configured pins, prepares the needed bitmask accordingly, and then activates the new sleep sources.
+It also provides information on the wakeup source on wakeups.

 #### LoRa and Encryption

 #### Wakeup system
 #### Avoiding false positives
 ### Gateway